Gminlend/virovita-vvt-xrpl-token/README.md

 Staking for premium platform features
-Health data incentives through IoT & wearable integrations Paying for autonomous drone-dispatched medical services For a detailled  breakdown of all use cases, technical flow, and tokenomics, please refer to Virovita's Whitepaper in the attachment
+Health data incentives through IoT & wearable integrations Paying for autonomous drone-dispatched medical services For a detailed  breakdown of all use cases, technical flow, and tokenomics, please refer to Virovita's Whitepaper in the attachment

 ## Getting Started
 To explore the project: